AndreasChristensen89/resto-booking-system/README.md

 - Accept/decline reservation: As a site admin I can approve or reject reservations so that the customer knows if they have a reservation or not
 - Choose table assignment method: As an admin I can select a table assignment method so that I can adapt the method to the restaurant setup
 - Check opening hours: As a site user I can know if my booking request is within opening hours so that my booking is not falsely accepted
-- Avoid double booking: As a site user I can see if no tables are available on the desired datetime so that no double bookings occurs
+- Avoid double booking: As a site user I can see if no tables are available on the desired datetime so that no double bookings occur
 - Automatic table assignment: As a site user I can have tables automatically assigned to my reservation so that no space is wasted
 - Edit reservation: As a site user I can edit the details of my reservation so that the restaurant knows about desired changes
 - Log in as user: As a site user I can log in so that I can make reservations
 - Book multiple tables: As a site user I can combine tables for a reservation so that a larger party than the table can be accommodated
 - Cancel reservation: As a site user I can cancel a reservation so that the restaurant knows of the update
 - See list of specific User reservations: As a site user I can see a list of my reservations so that I have an overview of my bookings
-- Add special requirements: As a site user I can add notes to my reservation so that the restaurants knows of any needs to accommodate the guests
+- Add special requirements: As a site user I can add notes to my reservation so that the restaurants know of any needs to accommodate the guests
 - See menu: As a site user I can see the menu items so that I can decide whether or not to make a reservation
 - See list of reservations: As a site admin I can see the complete list of reservations so that I have an overview of business activity
 - Change request status: As a site admin I can change the accepted/declined status of a reservation so that I can fix reply-errors